ramirodelgreco/alfil/README.md

 });
 ```

 3. Then, you can use your validator to validate your data.
-Following the same example as the previous step, let's suppose you have this data object:
+Continuing with the example above, let's suppose you have the following data object:

 ```javascript
 const myDummyData = {